status-im/help.status.im/docs/en/using-status/add-members-to-a-group-chat.md

 Any member of an existing group chat can add their Status contacts to it.

-If you want to create a new chat, see [Create a group chat][create-a-group-chat]{:target="_blank"} instead.
+If you want to create a new chat, see [Create a group chat][create-a-group-chat] instead.

 ## Add members

 === "Mobile"

-If you're the group owner:

-    1. Open the group chat you want to add new members to.
-    2. From the navigation bar, tap :mobile-more: **More options**.
+    1. From the tab bar, tap :mobile-messages: Messages.
-    3. Tap :mobile-add-members: **Add / remove members**.
-    4. Check the boxes next to the contacts you want to invite.
-Once you're done, tap **Confirm changes**.

-If you're not the owner:

-    1. Open the group chat you want to add new members to.
+    2. Open the group chat you want to add new members to.
-    2. From the navigation bar, tap :mobile-more: **More options**.
+    3. From the navigation bar, tap :mobile-more: **More options**.
-    3. Tap :mobile-add-members: **Add members**.
+    4. Tap :mobile-add-members: **Add members**.
+If you're the group chat owner, this will say **Add / remove members** for you.
-    4. Check the boxes next to the contacts you want to invite.
+    5. Check the boxes next to the contacts you want to invite.
 Once you're done, tap **Confirm changes**.

 === "Desktop"